zeitgeistei/Ash-VX/README.md

-# Ash
+# Ash VX

-Welcome to Ash, my code framework doohicky, powered by Node.js and browser js.
+Welcome to the clearly choice (no shame on m0cha but I added some comfort features long overdue).

 ## Getting Started